zy-sunshine/vimrc/bundle/localvimrc/README.md

 setlocal colorcolumn=+1
 ```

 in the local vimrc file.
-Settings "local to window" need to be set for
+Settings "local to window" need to be set for every
-every time a buffer is displayed in a window.
+time a buffer is displayed in a window.

+Because the plugin searches local vimrc files in the path of the currently
+opened file not all autocommand events make sense.
+For example the event
+|VimEnter| might cause problems.
+When that event is emitted it is possible that
+no file is opened but some temporary buffer is currently shown.
+This will lead
+to an unexpected behavior.
+If you would like to apply settings only once per
+running Vim instance please use |g:localvimrc_sourced_once_for_file| and
+|g:localvimrc_sourced_once|.
+An example how to use those variables in a local
+vimrc file is described in the introduction to |localvimrc-variables|.

 ------------------------------------------------------------

+### The `g:localvimrc_event_pattern` setting

+String defining the pattern for which the autocommand events trigger local
+vimrc file loading.

+  - Default: `"*"`

+For more information see |autocmd-patterns|.

 ### The `g:localvimrc_reverse` setting